stepchowfun/typical/README.md

 }
 ```

-If we add a new field to the `SendEmailResponse` choice, then the Rust compiler will force us to acknowledge that case too.
+If we add a new field to the `SendEmailResponse` choice, then the Rust compiler will force us to acknowledge the new case here.
 That's a good thing!

-When serializing and deserializing data, the rigor of exhaustive pattern matching can be a double-edged sword: readers will fail to deserialize a choice if they don't recognize the field that was set.
+But when serializing and deserializing data, the rigor of exhaustive pattern matching can be a double-edged sword: readers will fail to deserialize a choice if they don't recognize the field that was set.

-That means it's unsafe, in general, to add or remove _required_ fields to a choice—just like with structs.
+That means it's unsafe, in general, to add or remove _required_ fields in a choice—just like with structs.
 If you add a required field, updated writers may start setting it before non-updated readers know how to handle it.
 Conversely, if you remove a required field, updated readers will no longer be able to handle it even though non-updated writers may still be setting it.

 Not to worry—choices can have optional and asymmetric fields, just like structs!